 Bed Strips - Metal strips which bolt to the cross sills and/or reinforcement strips, and secure the bed wood planks in place.
 These are available in paintable raw steel, stainless steel, chrome, and other finishes.

 Angle Strips (Stepside models) - Angle strips are bed strips, but with one key difference: they are formed in a 90-degree "L" shape, instead of being flat.
 These strips fill the gap between the inner bed side and bed wood on the far left and right sides of the bed floor.
 These special strips are typically found on Chevrolet and GMC stepside models, and are often spot-welded to the bed side sheetmetal.

 If you're in the middle of a truck restoration project, or plan to start one soon, click the button below to download a free parts catalog and check out our bed wood selection.
+You can also browse our bed wood parts online.
 If you have any questions on which parts to choose, give us a call at 1-800-854-1280—our tech department will be happy to help you find what you need.